 Toxic chemicals in the air cause about 40,000 Britons to die each year (Royal College of Physicians & Royal College of Paediatrics and Child Health)

-Top Five Tips to Remove Volatile Organic Compounds (VOCs) in the Home
+Top 5 Tips to Eliminate Volatile Organic Compounds

-Increase ventilation when using toxic cleaning materials such as bleach, they contain many harmful pollutants, such as VOCs and formaldehyde.
+2. Increase ventilation when using toxic cleaning materials such as bleach; they contain many harmful pollutants, such as VOCs and formaldehyde.

 3. Replace toxic cleaning materials with products that are environmentally friendly.
 Also, avoid aerosols and sprays as this harm the ozone layer.

 4. Do not use air fresheners they release harmful toxins and VOCs into the atmosphere.
 As an alternative use essential oils, they are natural and also have many healing benefits.